bamlab/dev-standards/react-native/react/get-element-size-or-position-with-onLayout.mo.md

 }
 ```

-the `onLayout` will generate an event when the LoadingBar is displayed.
-You can access any layouts info with :
+The `onLayout` will generate an event when the LoadingBar is displayed.
+You can access any layout info with :
 ```
 const {posX, posY, width, height} = event.nativeEvent.layout
 ```

-you can know calculate the number of green pixels rows with the width we just got with `onLayout` :
+You can know compute the number of green pixels rows with the width we just got with `onLayout` :
 ```
 const numbersOfGreenPixelsRows = this.props.status * this.state.loaderWidth
 ```

-Voilà !